Hardyik/AquaGuard/README.md

     └── report.pdf                # Project Documentation

 ## Dataset
-Used <a href="https://www.kaggle.com/datasets/adityakadiwal/water-potability" target="_blank">Water Potability Dataset</a> from Kaggle.
+Used <a href="https://www.kaggle.com/datasets/adityakadiwal/water-potability">Water Potability Dataset</a> from Kaggle.

 ## 🔮 Future Scope
 - Integration of CNN for direct image-based analysis